 Many of the “old” potluck traditions are based on an earlier time when women were responsible for cooking and didn’t work outside of the house full-time.
 People who lived closer to one other and knew one other for longer were confident that their efforts today would be returned tomorrow.
 But in today’s busy, transient, and increasingly “me-centered” world, we may need to define monetary and work contribution more explicitly.
 By rethinking our approach to potlucks, we can continue to enjoy the age-old tradition of sharing good food and good company.

 Dale S. Brown works on a portfolio of projects that empower people both in personal growth and political power.
-She lives in Washington, D.C. and is a guest blogger for the Center for a New American Dream.
+She lives in Washington, D.C. and is a guest blogger for New Dream.
 She blogs about how frugality financially empowered her, enabling her to take an early retirement at age 50 and live on her income.